avafinger/Ubuntu-18.04-LTS-Bionic-Beaver-on-H5/README.md

 | issues                 |      none             |      (1)              |      none             | none                  | none                  | none                  |

 (1) When in very high load with Wifi and Gbps in use, Wifi has disconected and reconected later, i think regulatory.db is not properly populated

 (*) Still not able to get  /sys/class/thermal/thermal_zone0/temp due to missing THS.

-(* *) added THS to the kernel, CPU avg freq for the 4 cores = 110% , never gets 400% while compiling the full kernel on board.
+(**) THS added to the kernel, CPU avg freq for the 4 cores = 110% , never gets 400% while compiling the full kernel on board.

-(* * *) The ambient temp varies along the test and is not a controlled ambient, so it is just for reference.
+(***) The ambient temp varies along the test and is not a controlled ambient, so it is just for reference.

 Kernel: